 Project Background

-Earlier estimates show that currently, about 900 positions in conservation at higher management level in public and private institutions and the private sector with or corresponding to a Namibian National Qualification Level of 8 - 10 (bachelor’s degree to PhD) are not filled in the SADC region with sufficiently qualified staff.
+Earlier estimates show that currently, about 900 positions in conservation at higher management levels in public and private institutions and the private sector with or corresponding to a Namibian National Qualification Level of 8 - 10 (bachelor’s degree to Ph.D.) are not filled in the SADC region with sufficiently qualified staff.
 In Namibia, about 500 qualified employees are needed in the conservation sector.
 Therefore, the University of Namibia (UNAM) has established a Department of Wildlife Management and Ecotourism (DWME) at the University of Namibia in the Katima Mulilo Campus under the Faculty of Agriculture and Natural Resources (FANR).

 The Faculty of Agriculture and Natural Resources (FANR) has been in existence since 1996.
-The Faculty’s mission is “to promote sustainable agricultural and natural resource development and management in Namibia, through teaching, research and extension services to communal and commercial farming communities”.
+The Faculty’s mission is “to promote sustainable agricultural and natural resource development and management in Namibia, through teaching, research, and extension services to communal and commercial farming communities”.
 The University of Namibia (UNAM) has established the new Department for Wildlife Management and Ecotourism (DWME) as part of the Faculty for Agriculture and Natural Resources (FANR) in Katima Mulilo, planning on adding research possibilities and possibly developing an Institute/Faculty for academic education in the field of protection, conservation and the use of natural resources with five new departments and special reference to wildlife management in the Zambezi Region.

 From 2016 through 2024, German Kreditanstalt für Wiederaufbau (KfW) is supporting UNAM in further developing the Katima Mulilo Campus.
 The Project concerns the enlargement of the Department of Wildlife Management and Ecotourism (DWME) at the University of Namibia (UNAM) Campus Katima Mulilo under the Faculty of Agriculture and Natural Resources (FANR).
 The purpose of the Project is to improve the management of natural resources and the infrastructure of protected areas in the Southern African Development Community (SADC) region.

-The KfW supported and BMZ financed programme to extend the Katima Mulilo Campus of UNAM allows UNAM to exemplify an image and ideal of excellence in the field of Wildlife Management and Ecotourism education and research sector.
-The programme and respective educational extension would act as a beacon to the countries of the Southern African Development Community (SADC) transboundary management of natural resources and the structures of protected areas in the SADC region.
+The KfW supported and BMZ financed programme to extend the Katima Mulilo Campus of UNAM allowing UNAM to exemplify an image and ideal of excellence in the field of Wildlife Management and Ecotourism education and research sector.
+The programme and respective educational extension would act as a beacon to the countries of the Southern African Development Community (SADC) regarding transboundary management of natural resources and the structures of protected areas in the SADC region.

 The programme consists of two components: